stefandesu/vite-test-library/README.md

 - [x] Add GitHub workflows for tests, building, and releases (GitHub + npm)
 - [ ] Consider adding JSDoc for documentation
 - [ ] Consider adding [TypeScript declaration files](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html) (we might be able to generate these from JSDoc tags after we added them)
+- [ ] Figure out why built library does not work in https://observablehq.com

 ## To-Dos for adjusting to your project
 - Copy this repo: `npx degit https://github.com/stefandesu/vite-test-library.git your-library-name`